caldwell619/react-spring/README.md

 <hr>

 ### Spring Configuration
-This project is loaded without a `JPA` dependancy.
+This project is loaded without a `JPA` dependency.
 If using MySQL, follow _this_ guide

 #### Setup
 - Ensure that there are no processes running on `http://localhost:8080`